Introduction

 11. Can You Provide Referrals From Existing Customers?

-Asking a potential contractor for older referrals from their customers can give a home owner a idea of the quality of work that’s expected.
+Asking a potential contractor for older referrals from their customers can give a homeowner an idea of the expected quality of work.
 Newer referrals would have less history to praise about the contractor.

 Looking online on Google Maps would give some idea about what people have to say.
-Could be good or bad.
+It could be good or bad.
 It’s not unusual for a good company to have a few bad reviews.
 There are some bad customers out there.

-Don’t be too gullible when ready reviews.
-Ever heard of fake reviews?
+Don’t be too gullible when reading reviews.
+Have you ever heard of fake reviews?
 The best reviews come from friends, relatives, and even casual acquaintances.

-12. Is Their A Written Service Plan Available To Maintain My New Equipment?
+12. Is A Written Service Plan Available To Maintain My New Equipment?

-Manufacturers can use lack of maintenance as an excuse to not honor a warranty.
-Compressors can easily be damaged by lack of airflow caused by a dirty (plugged) filter.
+Manufacturers can use lack of maintenance as an excuse not to honor a warranty.
+Compressors can easily be damaged by a lack of airflow caused by a dirty (plugged) filter.

 13. Who Takes Care Of All The Paperwork Involved In Warranty And Rebates?

-Goodman equipment for example offers a 5 year warranty out of the box.
-If the contractor or homeowner goes online and fills out the warranty registration then an additional 5 years is added for a total of 10 years parts only.
+Goodman equipment, for example, offers a 5-year out-of-the-box warranty.
+If the contractor or homeowner goes online and fills out the warranty registration, an additional five years is added for a total of 10 years for parts only.

-Dealers are generally paid a minuscule amount for warranty labor from manufactures.
-It’s assumed that they as the installers have some responsibility.
+Dealers are generally paid a minuscule amount for warranty labor from manufacturers.
+It’s assumed that they, as the installers, have some responsibility.

 14. Will I Be Given Copies Of All The Paperwork Created To Determine My Installation?

-Within reason homeowners should be able to see anything the contractor used to determine the details of a job.
+Within reason, homeowners should be able to see anything the contractor used to determine the job details.
 Everything, that is, minus what their costs are.

 All paperwork related to equipment is required to be left on the job and should be displayed in an obvious place for future service work.